 By UN estimates, as many as 200,000 girls and women from Korea and other Asian countries were taken as sex slaves.
 Recently, Chinese scholars have placed the number closer to 400,000.
 The museum documents what the victims lived through, during the war and for many years after.
 It shows that the Japanese military orchestrated this system of mass rape and transported the victims across international borders.
 Random pimps couldn’t have done all that.

+Every Wednesday since 1992, survivors and their supporters have gathered outside the Japanese Embassy in Seoul demanding an apology and formal reparations from the Japanese government.
 Around the time of the 1,000th Wednesday protest in 2011, there were film screenings, an art show and other events to mark the occasion.
 Hopes were high and awareness was growing.
-Supporters filled the street outside the Japanese Embassy in Seoul.
-Yet in spite of a 2011 Constitutional Court ruling in their favor, the survivors haven’t received a real apology backed up by formal reparations.
+Supporters filled the street outside the embassy.
+Yet in spite of a 2011 Constitutional Court ruling in their favor, the survivors are still waiting.

 As in past years, visitors and volunteers met at Gangbyeon Station in eastern Seoul.
 This time, instead of taking public transportation together and sharing taxis, everyone paid 15,000 won and boarded a private bus that took us straight there.